 Conversely, with lifestyle photography, the timeframe is less distinct as we are not asking the baby to remain asleep in a specific pose in order for the session to be considered a success.
-Distraction is invited (or at least expected), and the photographer goes with the flow, staying open to unscripted moments as the parents and child reveal themselves.
-The lifestyle newborn shoot focuses primarily on the interaction between the new baby and his family and surroundings and is much less centered around obtaining the perfect pose.
-Therefore having a baby under two weeks of age becomes less important.
-This is particularly helpful for parents who contact me once their newborn baby is over that magic age for traditional newborn photography.
-Just because a baby is a little “older” doesn’t mean you have to miss out on those precious newborn moments!
+Newborns over that magic two week age are perfect for in-home lifestyle sessions.
+Just because a baby is a little “older” doesn’t mean you have to miss out on those precious moments.

 It is true that during a studio session, the light is controlled.
 I know what to expect in my home studio.
 I know that the light comes in big and beautiful at a certain time of day and that my itty bitty newborn clients will be sleeping peacefully, bathed in the window light during their stay with me.
 I can also supplement with flash if it’s a cloudy, grumpy day.
 An in-home lifestyle session obviously cannot offer the same kind of assurance.
 Clients often come to me concerned that their home will not be bright enough or pretty enough.